hashicorp/vault/website/source/docs/commands/operator/rekey.html.md

-- `-pgp-keys` `(string: "...")` - Comma-separated list of paths to files on disk containing public GPG keys OR a comma-separated list of Keybase usernames using the format "keybase:<username>".
+- `-pgp-keys` `(string: "...")` - Comma-separated list of paths to files on disk containing public GPG keys OR a comma-separated list of Keybase usernames using the format `keybase:<username>`.
 When supplied, the generated unseal keys will be encrypted and base64-encoded in the order specified in this list.

 - `-status` `(bool: false)` - Print the status of the current attempt without